-One can visit the house anytime during the year, except for a few holidays.
+One can visit the Faulkner's house anytime during the year, except for a few holidays.

-The visitors can take a walk in the surrounding of Rowan Oak without any special permission.
+The visitors can take a walk in the surrounding of Rowan Oak without special permission.

 If you want to sit and watch people calmly, visit Town Square.

-It is also the economic and social hub of Oxford MS.
+It is also the economic and social hub of Oxford.

 Ruined during the civil war, the beautiful small town was founded again in 1837.

-Also known as the heart of Oxford Mississippi, the Town Square is a favorite destination for food and shopping lovers.
+Also known as the heart of Oxford, the Town Square is a favorite destination for food and shopping lovers.

-Visitors can enjoy eating at a number of restaurants that are present there.
+Visitors can enjoy eating at several restaurants that are present there.

-The nightlife at the Town Square is quite popular among visitors.
+The nightlife at Town Square is quite popular among visitors.

-The Vaught-Hemingway Stadium in Oxford Mississippi is a favorite place for sports lovers.
+The Vaught-Hemingway Stadium in Oxford is a favorite place for sports lovers.

-It is a large stadium with a seating capacity exceeding 65,000.
+It is a large stadium with a seating capacity of around 65,000.

 The stadium has been the venue of some of the intensely-fought football matches.

-The stadium was home ground for the Ole Miss Rebels football team.
+The stadium was the home ground for the Ole Miss Rebels football team.

 It represented the University of Mississippi and was also known as Ole Miss.

-You can expect a college match to be going on when you visit the stadium.
+You can expect a college match to go on when you visit the stadium.